 We arranged to meet on Sunday afternoon outside the bullring, a fabulous neo-Gothic fantasy, and headed next door into La Estacion del Norte, a beautiful building not dissimilar to St Pancras or Marylebone.
 Over a coffee and a tuna roll, he took all my details, entered them into his MacBook and off he trotted.

 Over the coming week he kept me regularly updated.
-He sourced the beast health insurance for me, €35 per month with exemptions or €50 unlimited.
+He sourced the best health insurance for me, €35 per month with exemptions or €50 unlimited.
 What a bargain, and the Spanish health service is quite superb, as I would discover.
 He arranged an appointment for me at La Comisaria at Carrer de Bailen that would be for the latter half of March after I would return from a week in Anguilla, eastern Caribbean, on a press trip for Daily Mail.
 And he did my ironing.
 (OK, I lied about the ironing, though as you will learn I already had that base covered.)

 I went off to London feeling reassured and looking forward to becoming legitimate in Valencia shortly after I would return.